sanka4rea/XinW_lab/content/members.md

 <br>

-Lin was started to get involved in research of bioinformatics during his master study.
+Lin is working on digital pathology by integrative analysis of clinicopathological, molecular

-He is currently working on integrate analysis of multi-omic data.
+and cancer imaging data.

 **PhD Student.
 M.E in Pattern Recognition**